erduotong/nuitka-doc-zh/docs/--help.md

                         Windows only at this time.
 Defaults to binary filename.
     --copyright=COPYRIGHT_TEXT
                         Copyright used in version information.
+Windows/macOS
-Windows only at this time.
+                        only at this time.
 Defaults to not present.
     --trademarks=TRADEMARK_TEXT
                         Trademark used in version information.
+Windows/macOS
-Windows only at this time.
+                        only at this time.
 Defaults to not present.

   Plugin control:
     --enable-plugins=PLUGIN_NAME